-There’s a reason Dante’s View is the primary overlook in Death Valley National Park.
-The spot offers premier panoramic views.
+Dante’s View is the primary overlook in Death Valley National Park because it offers premier panoramic views.
 Below Dante’s View is Badwater Basin, the lowest point in North America.
 Across the valley rises Telescope Peak, the highest in the park.
-Under the morning light, the views are breathtaking in every direction, and it feels like cheating to be able to drive right up to such amazing views.
+Under the morning light, the views are breathtaking in every direction.
+It feels like cheating to be able to drive right up to such amazing views.

 Perched atop the Black Mountains at 5,475 feet, Dante’s view is tall and wide.
 Both of Death Valley’s elevation extremes, 282 feet below sea level and 11,049 feet above, can be seen in a single glance.